mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ## Reusing masked tensors

-In [previous](/2017/09/10/the-spdz-protocol-part2/) [posts](/2017/09/19/private-image-analysis-with-mpc/#generalised-triples) we already mentioned that we'd ideally want to only mask every private tensor once to primarily save on networking.
+We have [already](/2017/09/10/the-spdz-protocol-part2/) [mentioned](/2017/09/19/private-image-analysis-with-mpc/#generalised-triples) that we'd ideally want to only mask every private tensor once to primarily save on networking.
 For instance, if we are computing both `dot(w, x)` and `dot(w, y)` then we want to use the same masked version of `w` in both: if we are e.g. doing multiple predictions with the same weights `w` then in the long term the initial cost of masking `w` can be amortised away.

 To implement this we first note that the dataflow nature of TensorFlow will take care of only recomputing the parts of the graph that actually change when the input values are changed.
 For instance, an application that computes `dot(w, x)` will reuse the value of `w` between executions with different values of `x` changes (unless of course the value of `w` somehow depends on the value of `x` elsewhere).
 However, `w` will currently be masked each time we compute `dot`.